WeCanDoBetter/odin/README.md

   designed to be a persistent database.
 - **Odin Query Language:** Odin has **its own query language**, called the [Odin Query Language (OQL)](https://github.com/WeCanDoBetter/oql).
-OQL is a declarative query language that is similar to SQL.
-It is designed to be easy to learn and use.
+OQL is a declarative query language that is similar to Cypher, from [Neo4j](https://neo4j.com/) fame.
+OQL is designed to be easy to learn and use, while still being powerful enough to express complex queries.

 ## 📜 License